httpwg/http-extensions/draft-ietf-httpbis-priority.md

 multiplexing is the ability to prioritize the sending of information.
 Prioritization is a difficult problem, so it will always be suboptimal, particularly if one endpoint operates in ignorance of the needs of its peer.
-Priority signalling allows endpoints to communicate their own view of priority needs, which can be combined with other factors that are considered during the peer's prioritization decision making.
+Priority signalling allows endpoints to communicate their own view of priority, which can be combined with information the peer has to inform scheduling.

 RFC 7540 stream priority (see {{Section 5.3 of ?RFC7540}}) is a complex system where clients signal stream dependencies and weights to describe an unbalanced tree.
-It suffered from poor deployment and interoperability and was deprecated in a revision of HTTP/2 {{HTTP2}}.
+It suffered from limited deployment and interoperability and was deprecated in a revision of HTTP/2 {{HTTP2}}.
 However, in order to maintain wire compatibility, HTTP/2 priority signals are still mandatory to handle (see
 {{Section 5.3.2 of HTTP2}}).